$k$-Anonymity in Practice: How Generalisation and Suppression Affect Machine Learning Classifiers: Experimental Results

 Finally, we investigate in more detail the individual effects of generalisation and suppression as well as their combined effects on classification performance.
 For this investigation, we consider the example of OLA with the \textit{gweight} metric, applied to the \textsc{adult} dataset with a suppression of up to 3\%.

 To better understand the investigated dataset, we calculate Spearman's rank correlation coefficients between the target variable and the features (categorical features were one-hot encoded).
 The correlation matrix is presented in the supplementary material (\autoref{fig:corr_matrix_adult}).
 A moderately positive correlation~($r_s = 0.45$) exists for the category \texttt{married-civ-spouse} of the \texttt{marital-status} feature.
-For the features \texttt{sex}~($r_s = 0.22$) and \texttt{age}~($r_s = 0.28$), the category \texttt{never-married}~($r_s = -0.32$) of the \texttt{marital-status} feature and the category \texttt{exec-managerial}~($r_s = 0.21$) of the \texttt{occupation} feature a weak correlation can be observed.
+Moreover, for the features \texttt{sex}~($r_s = 0.22$) and \texttt{age}~($r_s = 0.27$), the category \texttt{exec-managerial}~($r_s = 0.21$) of the \texttt{occupation} feature and the category \texttt{never-married}~($r_s = -0.32$) of the \texttt{marital-status} feature a weak correlation can be observed.

 \autoref{fig:generalisationandsuppression} shows the generalisation levels for the individual features in the dataset for $k$ values ranging from 2 to 100.
-The blue line shows the achieved F\textsubscript{1}~score and the green line the suppression level (number of records suppressed).
-The highest drops in the F\textsubscript{1}~score coincide with the complete generalisation of the \texttt{marital-status} feature at $k=56$.
+The red line shows the achieved F\textsubscript{1}~score and the blue line the suppression level (number of records suppressed).
+The highest drop in the F\textsubscript{1}~score coincides with the complete generalisation of the \texttt{marital-status} feature at $k=85$.
 This is in accordance with the correlation analysis (moderate correlation with the target variable) showing that \texttt{marital-status} is essential for classification.
+We further observe an effect of the generalisation level of the \texttt{education} feature; the complete generalisation of this feature (in the ranges starting at $k=20$, $k=39$ and $k=61$) causes a significant drop in performance.
+Even though the correlation of the \texttt{education} feature and the target variable is negligible (the highest correlation exists for the categories \texttt{bachelors} ($r_s = 0.18$) and \texttt{masters} ($r_s = 0.17$)), the model can still exploit the information in this feature.

 While our results show increasing F\textsubscript{1}~score fluctuation for OLA when suppression is applied (as depicted in \autoref{fig:adultOLA} for RF and \textit{gweight}), the number of suppressed records, however, does not directly influence the F\textsubscript{1}~score.
-This is particularly noticeable between $k=39$ and $k=55$ in \autoref{fig:generalisationandsuppression}, where the number of suppressed records increases while the F\textsubscript{1}~score remains constant.
+This is particularly noticeable between $k=62$ and $k=84$ in \autoref{fig:generalisationandsuppression}, where the number of suppressed records increases while the F\textsubscript{1}~score remains constant.
 The reason for this is the node selection process of OLA: Increasing the number of suppressed records allows OLA to keep using a node with a lower generalisation level for a longer run of subsequent $k$.

 In contrast, OLA without suppression applies stronger generalisation from the beginning and, therefore, selects nodes more consistently over consecutive $k$ values (with fewer node changes).
 This behaviour results in less fluctuation of the F\textsubscript{1}~score, as for instance apparent in \autoref{fig:adultOLA} for RF and \textit{gweight}.
 While the use of suppression leads to stronger fluctuation of the OLA results, the magnitude of the individual drops is lower on average when compared to OLA without suppression.
 Overall, we cannot settle the question whether suppression is good or bad in general; suppression and generalisation complement each other and their joint effect depends on the precise nature of their interaction in the specific use case.